 Once you start chewing and breaking the food down into pieces small enough to be digested, other mechanisms come into play.
-More saliva is produced to begin the process of breaking down food into a form your body can absorb and use.
-In addition, "juices" are produced that will help to further break down food.
-Chew your food more -- it helps with your digestion.
+More saliva is produced.
+It contains substances including enzymes that begin the process of breaking down food into a form your body can absorb and use.
+Chew your food more -- it also helps with your digestion.

 Stop 2: The Pharynx and Esophagus

 Also called the throat, the pharynx is the portion of the digestive tract that receives the food from your mouth.
 Branching off the pharynx is the esophagus, which carries food to the stomach, and the trachea or windpipe, which carries air to the lungs.

 The act of swallowing takes place in the pharynx partly as a reflex and partly under voluntary control.
 The tongue and soft palate -- the soft part of the roof of the mouth -- push food into the pharynx, which closes off the trachea.
 The food then enters the esophagus.

 The esophagus is a muscular tube extending from the pharynx and behind the trachea to the stomach.
 Food is pushed through the esophagus and into the stomach by means of a series of contractions called peristalsis.

 Just before the opening to the stomach is an important ring-shaped muscle called the lower esophageal sphincter (LES).
 This sphincter opens to let food pass into the stomach and closes to keep it there.
 If your LES doesn't work properly, you may suffer from a condition called GERD, or reflux, which causes heartburn and regurgitation (the feeling of food coming back up).

 Stop 3: The Stomach and Small Intestine